margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the construction workers
 * Grateful for my cousins in Suffolk, Whaleyville
 * Grateful to learn about Kentucky, Indiana, and the Rust Belt
-* Grateful for the Spanish language on the Screen in the CVS - "Cambiar El Idioma"
+* Grateful for the Spanish language on the Screen in the CVS - **Cambiar El Idioma**
 * Grateful for the man working at CVS and his love for the work
 * Grateful for the African American engineer
 * Grateful for the architecture at The Mother Church